tomekb82/JavaProjects/Project/README.md

 - one service for different DAOs
 - database properties configuration in external file
 - initializing database with default values: .sql files
+- Hibernate:
+	relations: @OneToOne, @OneToMany, @ManyToMany
+	unit tests for all relations

 --------------------------------------------------------
 Spring security: